 $15.8 million.
 This is the amount approved by Town Council in April 2021 and in December 2023 as well as by 65% of voters in November 2021.
 This amount has not changed and will not change.

 YES.
-The original project cost was estimated at $36.3 million; because of delays and COVID-related cost spikes, the 2023 estimate is $46.1 million (after $2.2 million in identified project cuts).
-Since the April 2024 construction bid exceeds that cost by 18%, Library and Town leaders have identified additional cost saving measures in order to proceed with the project.
+The original project cost was estimated at $36.3 million; because of delays and COVID-related cost spikes, the total estimate jumped to $46.1 million (after $2.2 million in identified project cuts), which is the approved borrowing limit for the project.
+After the April 2024 construction bid exceeded that cost by 18%, Library and Town leaders identified additional cost saving measures in order to proceed with the project.
+The successful bid in Fall 2024 demonstrates the project remains financially viable.

 In addition to the Town’s share of $15.8 million, the Massachusetts Board of Library Commissioners (MBLC) foundational grant commits $13.8 million.
 To raise the remaining funds, we have mounted a robust Capital Campaign seeking additional government support as well as private grants and funds from the community.

-As of June 2024, the Capital Campaign has secured commitments exceeding $9.6 million.
-Combined with Town bond funding and the MBLC grant, funds secured represent more than 85% of the estimated cost of the project.
+As of December 2024, the Capital Campaign has secured commitments exceeding $9.8 million.
+Combined with Town bond funding and the MBLC grant, funds secured represent more than 85% of the project cost.
 Capital campaign fundraising continues in order to secure the remaining funds needed.

 Yes we can.
-Our Library’s historic significance, the broad range of community programs and services used by more than 200,000 people annually, and the climate-friendly impact of the renovated building have already attracted broad financial support from federal and state governments, foundations and corporations, as well as hundreds of community members.
-Please see the most recent chart of funds raised, which is updated monthly.
+Our Library’s historic significance, the broad range of community programs and services offered, and the climate-friendly impact of the renovated building have already attracted broad financial support from federal and state governments, foundations and corporations, as well as hundreds of community members.
+Please see the most recent chart of funds raised, which is updated bi-monthly.

-No. The Jones Library Trustees have agreed to remit to the Town funds raised through the Capital Campaign by the time the MBLC makes its last payment, currently expected in 2026.
-Given we have secured 85% of projected costs, we remain confident we can reach our fundraising goals in this time period.
+No. The Jones Library Trustees have agreed to remit to the Town funds raised through the Capital Campaign by the time the MBLC makes its last payment, once construction is complete.
+Given we have secured over 85% of projected costs, we remain confident we can reach our fundraising goals in this time period.
 Any shortfall can be made up by temporary borrowing from the Library’s endowment (a common strategy) or from external sources available to nonprofits at subsidized interest rates.
 The Trustees have committed to replacing any endowment funds used through ongoing fundraising.

 The Jones Library Building Project preserves our historic building, creates the flexible space needed to meet future demands, and provides a reinvigorated anchor for downtown and regional revitalization.